Hard Margin SVM Explained: Theory and Derivation

 \end{align*}

-To prepare for the calculation, first rewrite $\eq{eq:L_tilde}$ as a vector-based expression.
+As preparation for the calculation, first rewrite $\eq{eq:L_tilde}$ using vector notation.

-Let the $n$ observed $p$ dimensional data be represented using matrices as follows.
+Let us represent the observed $n$ pieces of $p$-dimensional data using a matrix as follows.

 \begin{align*}